Group Size: 4 - 12 passengers

 Distance: 90 km

-Continuing your trip to Victoria Falls in Zimbabwe.
-In the afternoon enjoy a relaxing sunset cruise on the mighty Zambezi River, basking in the afterglow of the day.
+Continuing your trip you leave Botswana and drive to Victoria Falls in Zimbabwe.
+Your guide will take you on a tour of the mighty Victoria Falls, known by the local Kololo tribe as Mosi oa Tunya- “the Smoke that thunders”.
+In the afternoon you have a relaxing sunset cruise on the mighty Zambezi River, basking in the afterglow of the day.
 The rest of the day may be spent at leisure or partaking in one of the many activities on offer (at own expense).
 (BL)

 Day 21 - End of Northern Experience Tour